apostrophecms/uploadfs/README.md

 ### CHANGES IN 1.10.1

+* If `replicateClusters` exists but is an empty array, the credential options are used instead.
+This was not a bug fix, exactly, but it is a nice "do what I mean" feature.
 * A single `gzip` object was being reused, leading to failures on subsequent writes to Azure.
 Fixed.
 * The Azure backend contained a global array, thus limiting you to a single instance of `uploadfs` in your project.
 Fixed.